TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Introduction/Index.rst

 ========================================

 In general: If you wish to make a contribution, familiarize yourself with the basics and general conventions used.
-In Open Source projects it is usually mandatory that your code must follow the general coding guidelines for the project and that your commit messages either follow general recommendations for commit messages or use specific constraints for the project.
+In Open-source projects it is usually mandatory that your code must follow the general coding guidelines for the project and that your commit messages either follow general recommendations for commit messages or use specific constraints for the project.

 Some github projects have a contribution guide available, the TYPO3 CMS project has this guide.

-If in, doubt, ask on slack.
+If in doubt, ask on slack.
 Most likely, someone will be happy to help you.

 ..
 Credits